ABOUT OUR CHILDREN'S CHORUSES

 Assistant Director, Children's Chorus

-Jelani Watkins joined the choral staff in July of 2020.
-He prepares the Children's Preparatory Chorus for their appearances at annual community concerts and events, and assists the director of Children's Choruses to ensure that the Children's Choruses' program offers a high quality choral experience to its members.
+Jennifer Rozsa joined the choral staff in Summer of 2021.
+She prepares the Children's Preparatory Chorus and assists the director of Children's Choruses to ensure that the Children's Choruses' program offers a high quality choral experience to its members.

 Jennifer Rozsa earned her master's and bachelor's degrees in music education with an emphasis in the Kodály Philosophy from Capital University's Conservatory of Music in Columbus, Ohio, and her Orff-Shulwerk certification from the San Francisco Orff Course.
 She currently teaches K-4 general music in Solon.
 Previously, Jennifer taught K-8 general music and choir in public, private, and charter schools in Ohio, California, and Chicago.
 While living in the Bay Area. she conducted training choruses for the Peninsula Girls Chorus and San Francisco Boys Chorus.
 Jennifer has presented general music sessions at OMEA and at the Greater Cleveland Orff Chapter workshops.
 When not teaching, Jennifer performs as a mezzo-soprano, sings with choirs, and enjoys dancing, biking, and being with her husband, 2 daughters, and dog.